-|Access to HE||136 - 104 Tariff Points|
+|Access to HE||112 Tariff Points|

-|Irish Leaving Certificate||136 - 104 Tariff Points from Higher Level qualifications only|
+|Irish Leaving Certificate||112 Tariff Points from Higher Level qualifications only|

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|

-|Subject Requirements||You should have experience of dance techniques.
-All applicants will be required to attend an audition.|
+|Subject Requirements||All applicants will be required to attend an audition.|

 |Specific Country Requirements||Select your country|